vojtechbalik/aod/README.md

 # Aod

-Aod is a prototype vector editor in Pharo, with support for linear constraints.
+Aod is a prototype vector editor in Pharo, with support for linear constraints, based on the [Cassowary constraint solver](https://overconstrained.io/).

 To load this project in Pharo8, run the following script in Playground.